HSPandy/HSPandy/README.md

 - 👋 Hi, I’m Harpaul
-- 👀 Software Developer @ 100Devs
+- Information Technology Student at Camosun Colllege - Information and Computer Systems program.
-- HTML, CSS, Javascript, OOP, Node
+- HTML, CSS, Javascript, Java

 <!---
 HSPandy/HSPandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.